yeasinshamimdev/book-catalog-prisma/README.md

-# University Management Core Service
+# Book catalog

-This guide will walk you through the process of setting up the University Management Core Service Starter project.
+This guide will walk you through the process of setting up the Book catalog Starter project.
 By following these steps, you will clone the project, install dependencies, and configure Prisma for database management.
 Let's get started!

 ## Installation Steps